 Suggested Itinerary for Iceland in December

-You can enjoy an eight- or nine-day holiday to Iceland in December in many ways.
+You can enjoy an 8- or 9-day holiday to Iceland in December in many ways.
 Some may prefer to base themselves in Reykjavik, while others may wish to see as much of Iceland's nature as possible.

 Different travelers have different interests, ability levels, and budgets.
-Therefore, the suggested itinerary below can be adjusted and tweaked to suit the individual but has an overall allure that should appeal to most visitors.
+Therefore, the suggested itinerary below can be adjusted and tweaked to suit the individual, but it has an overall allure that should appeal to most visitors.

 The most important thing to decide before arriving is whether or not you'll rent a four-wheel drive vehicle and drive yourself.
 There is a wealth of self-drive winter packages that could get you to the most popular destinations easily within a week if you so choose.

-There's a two-day self-drive tour to the Jokulsarlon glacier lagoon, which involves ice caving, or you can take the longer amazing 6-day northern lights winter self-drive tour on Iceland's South Coast that also has ice caving.
+There's a 2-day self-drive tour to the Jokulsarlon Glacier Lagoon, which involves ice caving, or you can take the longer 6-day northern lights winter self-drive tour on Iceland's South Coast that also has ice caving.
 You'll be able to see this beautiful part of the country in about a week and, if you are staying longer, enjoy the Reykjavik festivities, too.

-The ambitious could even extend the trip with a nine-day winter self-drive tour of the Snaefellsnes Peninsula and South Coast.
+The ambitious could even extend the trip with a 9-day winter self-drive tour of the Snaefellsnes Peninsula and South Coast.

 Driving in Iceland in winter is only recommended for experienced and confident drivers.
 So, the itinerary below outlines a trip consisting of tours and packages instead.

-The most obvious choice for any traveler coming to Iceland is this eight-day winter package.
-In just over a week, you'll get to see the Golden Circle, the South Coast, the Jokulsarlon glacier lagoon, and the Snaefellsnes peninsula, and you have the choice either to use a free day to explore Reykjavik or to fly to Akureyri and see the sites around Lake Myvatn.
+The most obvious choice for any traveler coming to Iceland is this 8-day winter package.
+In just over a week, you'll get to see the Golden Circle, the South Coast, the Jokulsarlon Glacier Lagoon, and the Snaefellsnes Peninsula, and you have the choice either to use a free day to explore Reykjavik or to fly to Akureyri and see the sites around Lake Myvatn.

 You'll go ice-caving, take a complimentary northern lights bus tour or cruise, and choose between horse riding, snowmobiling, or snorkeling.